Best Crepe Myrtle Pruning Time: When To Prune Crepe Myrtle

-This question on crepe myrtle pruning time has a different answer depending on why you wish to prune a crepe myrtle tree.
-Most likely you are either pruning for general maintenance or to try to coax a second bloom out of the tree in one year.
+This question on crepe myrtle pruning time has a different answer, depending on why you wish to prune a crepe myrtle tree.
+Most likely you are either pruning for general maintenance.
+You may also be trying to coax a second bloom out of the tree in one year.

 Crepe Myrtle Pruning Time For General Maintenance